-My practice honors, celebrates, and gives respect to members of our community that identify as BIPOC, 2SLGBTQIA+, and/or an immigrant.
+My practice honors, celebrates, and respects members of our community that identify as BIPOC, 2SLGBTQIA+, and/or are of an immigrant heritage.
 I am honored to use pronouns and names that you identify with.
 Thank you for being you.

 Thank you for visiting my website and considering working with me.
-I am grateful to continue to connect with those who are ready to participate in counseling and in learning skills to regulate their emotions.
+I am grateful to continue to connect with those who are ready to participate in counseling.

 There is a fair amount of information on my website.
 I chose to share this much to support members of the community that feel better getting a bigger picture before moving forward.
 Please feel free to read what you need to and leave the rest.